Bricevne/P11_apptesting/README.md

 ### Performance tests

-To access performance tests, get into the gudlft_app/tests/performance_tests/ folder and run the following command:
+To access performance tests, while the local server is run, get into the gudlft_app/tests/performance_tests/ folder with another terminal and run the following command:

 ```bash
 locust